How to Build a Food Delivery Website like Glovo or Domino’s AnyWare

 This is also something you can split the “responsibility” for with restaurants that want to be on your website.

-You provide the place, structure, and design ⇋ Restaurant provide you with information.
+You provide the platform, structure, and design ⇋ Restaurant provide you with information.

 - Grams & Calories.